Covenant Fellowship Leadership Team

 He is married to his wonderful wife, Theresa, and they have two young children.
 Jackson enjoys traveling, eating out, movies, and sports.

 Sharon Chen was born in Johannesburg, South Africa, and grew up in a Christian household.
 She accepted Jesus as her personal Lord and Savior in her early teens and was baptized when she was 13.
 In 2007, she moved to the United States with her parents and younger sister, Lisa.
 She attended Tenafly High school and subsequently, Lafayette College.
 She currently works as a paralegal in an immigration law firm in New York City.
 She joined EBCC in 2008 with her family and throughout her time here, she helped teach Sunday School and served in the first few Vacation Bible Studies.
-She currently serves in the Starlight Ministry and on the Worship Team.
+She currently serves in the youth Sunday School and on the Worship Team.

 When she is not hanging out with her dog, Milo, she likes to read historical fiction, brush up on her French, go jogging, and watch movies with her sister.